 he could have been describing Butterfly Classrooms.
 We might talk a lot about technology, but in the end, it is all about how people can learn more efficiently.
 When creating Butterfly Classrooms, it was important to me that it is not a tech blog.
 So often schools lose the plot because all the focus is on the use of technology and not on improved teaching.
 Just as a butterfly is so much more than a caterpillar with wings stuck to it, our aim when we use technology in the class should be so much more than just adding tablets to our teaching practices.
 The focus should be on adapting to the world we live in and to prepare learners better for the world they will occupy, not only ticking the box that says “Use technology in class.”

 So if you are a teacher and always looking for ways to make your classes better and learning more efficient, you will feel right at home.
-You will find lots of advice, inspiration, best practices and even templates that you can use, from my 30-day Google Classroom starter pack to a series about mindfulness and handling distractions.
+You will find lots of advice, inspiration, best practices and even templates that you can use, from my FREE 10 day Getting Started with Google Classroom starter pack to a series about mindfulness and handling distractions.
 I also provide useful tips and advice to both parents and teachers on how to manage the use of devices and screen time.